Two-photon-interaction effects in the bad-cavity limit: Introduction

-In this paper, we study the dynamics of a damped harmonic oscillator (HO) interacting with an ensemble of qubits in the bad-cavity limit in the case of a two-photon coupling.
-By applying a recently-developed approach to perform adiabatic elimination in open quantum systems~\cite{ThesisAzouit2017,Azouit2017}, we derive an effective master equation for the qubits that takes into account the coupling with finite-temperature baths as well as coherent and incoherent optical drivings.
-Our analytical and numerical analysis of the time evolution and steady-state behavior unveils a novel collective phenomenology induced by nondipolar light-matter interactions.
-Compared to the dipolar case, the two-photon coupling introduces the possibility to enhance the absorption and emission processes, and leads to a higher resilience of sub and superradiance with respect to the baths temperature.
+In this Letter, we study the dynamics of a damped harmonic oscillator (HO) interacting with an ensemble of two-level systems (TLSs) in the bad-cavity limit in the case of a two-photon coupling.
+By applying a recently developed approach to perform adiabatic elimination in open quantum systems~\cite{ThesisAzouit2017,Azouit2017}, we derive an effective master equation for the TLSs that takes into account the coupling with finite-temperature baths as well as coherent and incoherent optical drivings.
+Our analytical and numerical analysis of the time evolution and steady-state behavior unveils a unexpected collective phenomenology induced by nondipolar light-matter interactions.
+Compared to the dipolar case, the two-photon coupling introduces the possibility to enhance the absorption and emission processes, and leads to a higher resilience of sub- and superradiance with respect to the baths temperature.